jackjack272/Future-Desier-Enabler/README.md

 open comand prompt and navigate to desktop using "cd x" x being the next file you'll navigate to on your way to the desktop.
 Once in the file named "whatever", type: python final.py 1.csv month, month being a number, if the transaction are for april you'd type 4.

-Licencing:
-Feel free to use/modify how ever you feel appropriate, but give credit(non commercial use).Comercial use: pass $1 USD 2021 value / use.
-Other wise i genuinty hope that this bring value.

 Dream:
 I want to build an all emcompassing application that given your month's visa transactions it'll be able to generate a budget that allows you to maintain your lifestyle*, helps you pay off your debits, and helps you invest.
 My dream is to make an app